PaulKinlan/paul.kinlan.me/content/2015-09-22-be-instant-and-engaging-on-the-mobile-web.markdown

 {{% slide 13 "It comes to four basic points" %}}

-1. Havin an installed experience, being on the device and working irrespective of connectivity
+1. Having an installed experience, being on the device and working irrespective of connectivity
 2. Deeply engaging experiences that bring users back
 3. The ability to build fast